Scarlett Strallen

-Scarlett Aimee Vaigncourt-Strallen (born 3 July 1982) is an English stage actress, best known for her work in musical theatre productions in the West End and on Broadway.
-She has received two Olivier Award nominations, in 2006 for her portrayal of Josephine in HMS Pinafore, performed at Regent's Park Open Air Theatre and in 2012 for her role in Singin' in the Rain.
+Scarlett Aimee Vaigncourt-Strallen (born 3 July 1982) is an English actress and singer, best known for her work in musical theatre productions in the West End and on Broadway.
+She has received two Olivier Award nominations, in 2006 for her portrayal of Josephine in an adaptation of H.M.S.
+Pinafore, performed at Regent's Park Open Air Theatre, and in 2012 for her role in Singin' in the Rain.
 Strallen is also a former voice actress.

 Early life

-She is the eldest sister of Summer Strallen, Zizi Strallen and Saskia 'Sasi' Strallen, all of whom are also actresses.
+She is the eldest sister of Summer Strallen, Zizi Strallen and Saskia Strallen, all of whom are also actresses.
 Zizi played Mary Poppins like her eldest sister, first in a new UK tour and subsequently in the West End.
 Her parents, performers Sandy Strallen and Cherida Langford, both performed in the original London production of Cats (but had met prior to this show).
 She is the niece of stage and TV actress Bonnie Langford (her mother's sister).
 Her godfather is Christopher Biggins.